BlauGroup/RNMC/LGMC.md

 ```
     CREATE TABLE reactions (
             reaction_id                     INTEGER NOT NULL PRIMARY KEY,
             number_of_reactants             INTEGER NOT NULL,
             number_of_products              INTEGER NOT NULL,
             reactant_1                      INTEGER NOT NULL,
             reactant_2                      INTEGER NOT NULL,
             product_1                       INTEGER NOT NULL,
             product_2                       INTEGER NOT NULL,
+            phase_reactant_1                CHAR(1) NOT NULL,
+            phase_reactant_2                CHAR(1) NOT NULL,
+            phase_product_1                 CHAR(1) NOT NULL,
+            phase_product_2                 CHAR(1) NOT NULL,
+            dG                              REAL NOT NULL,
+            prefactor                       REAL NOT NULL,
-            rate                REAL NOT NULL
+            rate                            REAL NOT NULL,
+            electron_tunneling_coefficient  REAL NOT NULL,
+            reorganization_energy           REAL NOT NULL,
+            charge_transfer_coefficient     REAL NOT NULL,
+            type                            CHAR(1) NOT NULL
     );

 ```